 The company is facing increasing competition from not just crypto exchanges, but also online brokerages like Robinhood.
 Its grand India expansion plan —touted by Chief Executive Officer Brian Armstrong in a recent trip to Bengaluru —was blemished by an obstacle in payment.
 Sales on OpenSea, the world's biggest NFT marketplace, are down 67 per cent over the past 30 days, per tracker DappRadar.

-Coinbase seeks to reduce its reliance on trading fees, which are subject to the whims of traders who more recently have been on the sidelines after crypto prices fell from last year's highs.
+Coinbase seeks to reduce its reliance on trading fees, which are subject to the whims of retail traders who more recently have been on the sidelines after crypto prices fell from last year's highs.